MicrosoftDocs/dynamics-365-customer-engagement/ce/marketing/dynamic-email-content.md

 You must be careful when entering advanced dynamic code in the designer because there are many, sometimes unexpected, ways to get it wrong, which will break your code.
 Here are some tips for how to enter and test your code:

 - Use custom-code elements place code snippets between design elements on the **Designer** tab.
 This is much more visible and reliable than placing the code directly into the HTML using the **HTML** tab.
+(However, you might also use dynamic code *within* a text element, in which case you'll probably need to clean up that code on the **HTML** tab, as mentioned later in this list.)
     ![The custom-code element](media/custom-code-element.png "The custom-code element")
 - When you enter code into a text element on the **Designer** tab, any extra spaces and carriage returns that you add will create `&nbsp;`and `<p>` tags in your code, which can break it.
 Always go to the **HTML** tab afterwards, where you'll see all of these extra tags, and be sure to remove them.
 - When you enter code into a text element, all of your dynamic-content code must either be contained within a set of start and end tags (such as `<p>` and `</p>`) or within an HTML comment (for code that is entirely separate from displayed text).
 Do not place code outside of comments or valid HTML tag pairs (or custom-code elements), as that will confuse the editor (especially if you switch between the **HTML** and **Design** tabs).
 You must work on the **HTML** tab inspect and correct the HTML within your text elements.